alenaifuino/dev-notes/django.md

 postgres=# ALTER ROLE <project-user> SET timezone TO 'UTC';
 ```

-Grant user access rights to the user the database that was created
+Grant user access rights to the user the database that was created.
 ```PLpgSQL
 postgres=# GRANT ALL PRIVILEGES ON DATABASE <project-name> TO <project-user>;
 ```

-Finally, exit the SQL prompt to get back to the postgres user's shell session
+Finally, exit the SQL prompt to get back to the postgres user's shell session.
 ```PLpgSQL
 postgres=# \q
 ```